Australian shepherds may pant a lot.

 The most common reason is that they are exercising.
 Australian shepherds are very active and require a lot of exercise.
 If you are walking your dog briskly or they have been running or playing fetch, don’t be worried if your dog is panting.

 Another reason that Australian shepherds will pant is if they are too hot.
 Panting is a dog’s way of cooling itself down.
 If you live in a hot climate and your Australian shepherd spends time outdoors, you will notice them panting to cool themselves off.

 Dogs may also pant when they are excited, like when they see you pick up their favorite toy to play, or you mention going for a walk.

 Your Australian shepherd may also even pant if they are anxious.
 For example, if you know that your dog gets nervous about going in the car and you notice them panting, this is due to anxiety.

-Australian shepherds in general are very active and playful.
+Australian shepherds, in general, are very active and playful.
 They may pant more frequently than other, more laid-back breeds.
-Since Australian shepherds are a working dog, they are quicker to go into “work mode” and be ready to get active, which can cause them to pant more.
+Since Australian Shepherds are working dogs, they are quicker to go into “work mode” and be ready to get active, which can cause them to pant more.

 Why Is Your Australian Shepherd Panting Excessively?

 As mentioned previously, most of the time, excessive panting has to do with exercising or being too hot.
 If you notice your dog panting excessively, outside of those reasons, it could mean something else.